 This article covers Basic Anatomy, The Bicep Exercises, some Good Articles and worthwhile Videos.

-Scroll to the end for Key Rules of Bicep Training and Sample Workouts.
+Page two covers the Key Rules of Bicep Training and Sample Workouts.

 “The “biceps brachii” is the muscle crossing the shoulder and elbow joint.
 It has two “heads” (“bi-ceps” means “two-heads”), the long head and the short head.